Nilpotent matrices having a given Jordan type as maximum commuting nilpotent orbit: The table for when .

 \subsection{Completeness of the table $\mathcal T(Q)$.}

 In this section we will prove Theorem~\ref{table2thm}, which asserts that $\mathcal T(Q)$ is all of $\mathfrak Q^{-1}(Q)$.
-This will complete the proof of the Table Theorem \ref{Zthm}. \begin{lemma} Fix $Q=(u,u-r), u>r\ge 2$.
+This will complete the proof of the Table Theorem \ref{Zthm}.
+R. Zhao proved this for $u\gg r$ in \cite{Z}. \begin{lemma} Fix $Q=(u,u-r), u>r\ge 2$.
 All type C partitions $P$ that satisfy $\mathfrak Q(P)=Q$ and that are not of type A or B, occur in the table $\mathcal T(Q)$ of Definition \ref{tabledef}. \end{lemma} \begin{proof} From Lemma \ref{Clem} we know that